l1g4v/l1g4v.github.io/_posts/2022-05-10-visualizing-electric-fields.md

 </tbody>
 </table>

 And that's it.
-They actually look like the simulations, with the diference that we didn't had to solve math for this one heheh.
-For the next post I'll continue this topic with equipotencial lines.
+They actually look like the simulations (with the difference that we didn't have to solve math for this one hehe).
+For the next post, I'll continue this topic with equipotential lines.